awsdocs/aws-systems-manager-user-guide/doc_source/automation-aws-disables3bucketpublicreadwrite.md

 **Description**

-Use Amazon Simple Storage Service \(Amazon S3\) `Block Public Access` to disable read and write access for a public Amazon S3 bucket\.
+Use Amazon Simple Storage Service \(Amazon S3\) `Block Public Access` to disable read and write access for a public S3 bucket\.
 For more information, see [Using Amazon S3 Block Public Access](https://docs.aws.amazon.com/AmazonS3/latest/dev/access-control-block-public-access.html) in the *Amazon Simple Storage Service Developer Guide*\.

 **Document Type**